 Introduction

 Francisella tularensis is a Gram-negative pathogen and is the causative agent of the infectious disease tularemia.
 F. tularensis is an intracellular pathogen and must replicate inside host cells to cause disease.
-Key features that make the bacteria a concern for bio weaponization is its potential to cause lethal disease, it can be easily aerosolized and has a low infectious dose.
+It is a potential bioweapon and key features that make it a concern for weaponization are its potential to cause lethal disease, that it can be easily aerosolized, and that very few cells can lead to infection (a low infectious dose).
 While F. tularensis can infect mammals like rabbits and humans through insect bites or ingestion of contaminated food/water, it is also found to survive in freshwater environments for an extended period of time (Telford et al., 2020).
-In this project we will specifically be using F. tularensis subspecies holarctica LVS (live vaccine strain) which is attenuated such that it does not cause disease in humans but still retains virulence in animal models.
-How F. tularensis survives in[KR1] freshwater is still not well understood.
+In this project, we will specifically be using F. tularensis subspecies holarctica LVS (live vaccine strain) which is attenuated such that it does not cause disease in humans but still retains virulence in animal models.
+How F. tularensis survives in freshwater is still not well understood.
 We are interested in determining which genes are essential for survival of F. tularensis in freshwater.
 A previous undergraduate in the Ramsey lab carried out a genetic screen that identified the mpl gene as a candidate that may be essential for the survival of F. tularensis in freshwater.
-This gene encodes murein peptide ligase, an enzyme important for maintence of the bacterial cell wall (Hervé et al., 2007).
+This gene encodes murein peptide ligase, an enzyme important for maintenance of the bacterial cell wall (Hervé et al., 2007).
 I want to validate her work and determine if the mpl gene is necessary for the survival of F. tularensis in freshwater.

 The overarching goal of this research project is to advance our understanding of Francisella tularensis and its survival mechanisms in freshwater environments.
 We aim to determine if the enzyme encoded by the mpl gene is necessary for the survival of F. tularensis in freshwater.
 Using genetic methods to modify the F. tularensis genome and freshwater survival assays, we will be able to compare the survival of cells without mpl to cells containing mpl in freshwater.
 At the conclusion of this project, I plan to have (1) cloned a plasmid to modify the F. tularensis genome, (2) created a strain of F. tularensis that lacks the mpl gene, and (3) determined the relative survival of different mutants in freshwater, potentially validating the importance of mpl to the survival of F. tularensis in a key environmental condition.